 1How To Pay

-Our shopping cart passes purchases to PayPal's secure page where we don't receive your cc information, only PayPal.
+Our shopping cart passes purchases to PayPal's secure page.
+Our website never receives your credit card information.
 You can pay via PayPal with your PayPal account or select to pay with your credit card via the secure PayPal window.

 2Cost / Price?